 - 4 cups raw cashews

-- 2 tbsp cashew butter (or other nut butter)
+- 2 tablespoon cashew butter or other nut butter

 - Preheat the oven to 325°F.

 - Place the cashews on a baking pan lined with parchment paper, making sure to spread them out into a single layer.